ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 rise_handler_user_context in context 0x20002c90
 ```

-The scenario above (splitting an interrupt handler's code into time critical code and non-time critical code) is another<!--"another" is a weird word here; I think this sentence is struggling because its points is at the end, and the semicolon highlights the difficulty--> common pattern that you can easily implement with event queues; queuing code that's not interrupt safe is not the only thing you can use event queues for.
+Queuing code that's not interrupt safe, as in the example above, is not the only thing you can use event queues for.
 Any kind of code can be queued and deferred for later execution.

-We used `InterruptIn` for the example above, but the same kind of code can be used with any `attach()`-like functions in the SDK<!--do we talk about SDK for Mbed OS anywhere else?-->.
+The example above uses `InterruptIn`, but you can use the same kind of code with any `attach()`-like functions.
 Examples include `Serial::attach()`, `Ticker::attach()`, `Ticker::attach_us()`, `Timeout::attach()`.

 ## Prioritization

 The EventQueue has no concept of event priority.
+It only schedules events based on time.
 If you schedule events to run at the same time, the order in which the events run relative to one another is undefined.
-The EventQueue only schedules events based on time<!--feels like maybe this should be the second sentence rather than the third-->.
 If you want to separate your events into different priorities, you must instantiate an EventQueue for each priority.
-You must appropriately<!--just because "appropriately priority" is a mouth-full, is there another word?--> set the priority of the thread dispatching each EventQueue instance.
+You must set the priority of the thread dispatching each EventQueue instance.

 ## EventQueue memory pool